 - Raisin Challah: Available year-round.

-- Chocolate Chip Challah: Some bakeries make this one day a week and it makes a really awesome sweet breakfast treat.
+- Chocolate Chip Challah: Makes a really awesome sweet breakfast treat.

 French toast is delicious on its own, but in our house, we love it topped with cinnamon sugar.
 Other fun toppings include: